In This Article

 You can turn any of our at-home cleanses into a Panchakarma retreat by following these guidelines for all or part of your detox.
 You can do this for ½ a day, one day – or the whole retreat.

-Learn more about our at-home Ayurvedic cleanses, which range from 4 – 14 days, and one of them is even free: https://lifespa.com/cleansing/.
+Learn more about our at-home Ayurvedic cleanses, which range from 4 to 14 days.

-Step 2: Schedule an Ayurvedic Consult to Customize your Cleanse and PK Retreat
+Step 2: Customize your Cleanse and PK Retreat

 How to Maximize Your PK Retreat